incognitochain/incognito-cli/README.md

    This function helps convert UTXOs v1 of a user to UTXO v2 for all assets.
 It will automatically check for all UTXOs v1 of all tokens and convert them.
 Please note that this process is time-consuming and requires a considerable amount of CPU.

 OPTIONS:
-   --privateKey value, --prvKey value  a base58-encoded private key --numThreads value                  number of threads used in this action (default: 4) --logFile value                     location of the log file (default: "os.Stdout")
+   --privateKey value, -p value  a base58-encoded Incognito private key --numThreads value            number of threads used in this action (default: 4) --logFile value               location of the log file (default: "os.Stdout")

 ```